 Health Technology for Women

-Women can lower the risk for cancers and other common illnesses with healthy habits and regular care provider visits.
-However, in many undeserved communities nurse practitioners (NPs) and nurse midwives fill the shortage created by lack of care providers, while covering service areas encompassing far too many clients.
+Women can lower the risk of cancers and other common illnesses with healthy habits and regular care provider visits.
+However, in many underserved communities, nurse practitioners (NPs) and nurse midwives fill the shortage created by a lack of care providers while covering service areas encompassing far too many clients.
 As America’s health care needs increase, care provider organizations will need many more NPs to ensure positive health outcomes for women in these communities.

 Healthcare leaders around the world are familiar with the term “public health crisis”.
 From possible pandemics to the impact of obesity, our approach has been limited to reacting to the problem, not addressing its root cause.

 This has become a paradox in healthcare.
 More than 50% of the world lives with chronic disease.
 Take the US, where chronic diseases, the majority of which are the result of decades of unhealthy behavior, impact 75% of seniors and account for 71% of the more than $3 trillion spent on healthcare.